saresend/deepvariant-challenge/readme.md

 For installation instructions for jupyter notebooks, please refer to: https://jupyter.org/install

-Inside is some preliminary analysis, and allows for flexibility to play around with the resulting data and conduct additional analysis.

 ### Step 6.2: Running The notebook

 The following command should analysis the resulting VCF file, and compare it with the data in the journal, loaded as `hypertension_markers.csv`.

 This requires you to have jupyter notebook installed, please run:
+**Note:** This notebook uses `python3`

 ```
 jupyter notebook vcf_compare.ipynb
 ```

+Inside is some preliminary analysis, and allows for flexibility to play around with the resulting data and conduct additional analysis.